gelatodigital/gelato-uniswap/README.md

 **Make sure to copy & paste the `address` of your deployed `ActionFeeHandler` into this project's `buidler.config.js` file under `deployments.ActionFeeHandler`.
 You will find a comment in the file to guide you.**

-Lastly, we want our **Provider fee to be paid in `DAI`**.
+Lastly, we want our **Gelato Provider fee to be paid in `DAI`**.
 So we have to configure our fee contract by running this command:

 ```
 npx buidler whitelist-fee-token 0x5592EC0cfb4dbc12D3aB100b257153436a1f0FEa